epsidy/mini-beryl/README.md

 # Mini-beryl

-Minimalist Beryl, allowing quick connection of the D moudle to view the DS Sensor's signal waveforms.
+Minimalist eazyG, allowing quick connection of the D moudle to view the DS Sensor's signal waveforms.

 # Technical Stack